usethisname1419/HTTPFTPSSH_Killer/README.md

 2. Password Options: Opt between using a predetermined wordlist or generating random passwords on-the-fly.
 If randomness entices you, HFSK can concoct passwords using `--rand 8 16` for passwords between 8 and 16 or specify any min and max length you desire.

+3. Different methods to determine success for HTTP(s) - `--status-code`, `--failure-content-length`, `--success-content-length`, `--failure-pattern`, `--success-pattern`

-3. Anonymization: Cover your tracks.
+4. Anonymization: Cover your tracks.
 With HFSK, you can route your traffic through Tor or select from a personalized list of proxies.

-4. Support random user-agents
+5. Support random user-agents

-5. Detailed Reporting: Stay informed.
+6. Detailed Reporting: Stay informed.
 Post-attack, HFSK provides a concise report detailing the duration of the attack and the number of attempts made.

-6. Resume your attack from last known state.
+7. Resume your attack from last known state.

-7. Pause function to set when to pause and how long --pause 3 1 [pauses every 3 minutes for 1 minute]
+8. Pause function to set when to pause and how long --pause 3 1 [pauses every 3 minutes for 1 minute]

-8. Verbosity levels 1 and 2 for detailed messages
+9. Verbosity levels 1 and 2 for detailed messages

-9. Force new session creation with --sessions
+10. Force new session creation with --sessions

-10. Load CSRF token `--csrf`
+11. Load CSRF token `--csrf`

-11. Add common preffixes/suffixes to password attempts `--suffixes` `--preffixes`
+12. Add common preffixes/suffixes to password attempts `--suffixes` `--preffixes`

 HFSK is designed to reduce the chance of lockouts